blakegarretson/essentials/main.md

 ## Keyboard-Based Launcher

-- [Raycast](https://www.raycast.com) has more functions than I can list here, but it’s great for launching apps or commands quickly, searching for files, assigning global hotkeys to apps/commands, text replacements, and text snippets among a ton of other features.
+- [Raycast](https://www.raycast.com) has more functions than I can list here, but it’s great for launching apps or commands quickly, searching for files, managing your clipboard history, assigning global hotkeys to apps/commands, text replacements, and text snippets among a ton of other features.
 If you’re a Mac user, it’s like a super-charged Spotlight.
+I resisted Raycast for too long, and now it is my preferred way to navigate my computer.
+    - There are a number of Mac-only alternatives to Raycast if you’re looking for an open-source option or just something different.
+[RustCast](https://rustcast.app) and [Sol](https://sol.ospfranco.com) are super-fast options, and [SuperCmd](https://supercmd.sh) has advanced features like built-in dictation and Raycast extension support.

 ## Menu-Based Launcher